choppen5/twilio-client-outbound-conf/README.md

 You will take that URL and go back into your Twilio account, and set update a few things

-### Post Heroku button Twilio steps
+### Post Heroku-deploy Twilio steps

-Take your new Heroku URL (for example http://funky-monkey-567.herokuapp.com) and update the following things in your Twilio account:
+Just one more step!
+Take your new Heroku URL that you just created (for example http://funky-monkey-567.herokuapp.com) and:

+* Locate the Twilio Twiml App application you created in the pre reqs (Find this in your Twilio account DevTools > Twiml Apps or <https://www.twilio.com/user/account/apps>)
-* Twilio App Voice Request URL: http://funky-monkey-567.herokuapp.com/voice.
-This is the action that will be called when a user presses the Dial button on the webpage.
+  * Update Twilio App Voice "Request URL": http://funky-monkey-567.herokuapp.com/voice.
+This is the action that will be called when a user presses the "Call" button on the webpage.

 ![TwimlApp](http://uploadir.com/u/ee82e4sm "TwimlApp")